CoreOffice/CoreXLSX/README.md

 also greatly help in diagnosing issues.
 If these files contain any sensitive data, we suggest obfuscating or generating fake data with same tools that generated original files, assuming the issue can still be reproduced this way.

+If the whole file can't be attached, try passing a sufficiently large value (between 10 and 20 usually works well) to `errorContextLength` argument of `XLSXFile` initializer.
+This will bundle the failing XML snippet with the debug description of thrown errors.
+Please also attach that full debug description if possible when reporting issues.

 ## How does it work?